 They are looking for a product requirement, recommend them the best, not just anything.
 Make them happy, they will come again and again and you will build a long term reader base and loyal customers. 🙂

 17) If you get a chance to start your career again, what would be your preferred option and why?

 Fortunately, I don’t have any regrets in my professional career.
-As from the first day and now, I had fantastic growth in my career in all the aspects and as my current position offers me good stability.
+From the first day and now, I had fantastic growth in my career in all the aspects and my current position offers me good stability.

 Though I always think of one thing, as I started blogging in 2016, maybe someone would have introduced me about blogging before that, things might have been even different. 🙂 What do you say?

 18) How do you handle the competition & pressure in blogging niche and what would be your advice to newbie bloggers about this?

 Don’t Panic at all, you can’t deliver your best when you are not stable in your mind.

 But we all have our own space defined.
 Just create content which solves problems, things will be in place.
 Though not overnight at all.

 Don’t complicate things with a lot of technical stuff about blogging initially.
 Those can be learned gradually.

 Succeeding in blogging is a long process, but it will be fruitful.
 Learn things, and implement it slowly, but importantly think of the long term.